 Uraja parade normally is scheduled on the second day as finale of Okayama Momotaro Festival.

 In general, fireworks festivals are scheduled at this time of the year in most cities in Japan.
 Check one in your city and enjoy your summer.
-Please check details for the latest events in Okayama on the event page.

 See you around!